hwipl/blog/drafts/tc-bpf_from_c/README.md

 Attaching BPF programs to a network interface consists of the following steps:

-1. Load bpf program
+1. Load BPF program
 2. Add qdisc on network interface
-3. Add tc filter with bpf program on network interface
+3. Add tc filter with BPF program on network interface

 You can detach BPF programs from a network interface with the following step: